code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCIConfigSpace.md

 # A. PCI Config Space (PCI = 256 bytes, PCIe = 4096 byte)
 > Also called Configuration Register/PCI Config Header
 - **What**
-	- Registers present on PCI devices having device information, this is mapped to Memory location(maybe virtual).
+	- Registers present on PCI devices having device information, this is mapped to Memory location(PHYSICAL MEMORY).

-- **How to access Config Space** OS provides APIs to access config space to device drivers.
 - **About**
   - Every PCI manufacturer assigns values to these RO registers(vendor-id, device-id, class).
 Driver uses these to look for device.
   - 1st 64 bytes of configuration space are standardized; the remainder are available for vendor-defined purposes